 - Complete this Interest Form.

 - Take a required course.
 If you haven't already, make sure you take one of the listed courses your senior year.
 You may take other courses as well.
-For information on accessing these courses, visit the College Before Graduation web page or talk to your counselor about opportunities in your school.
+For information on accessing these courses, visit the College Before Graduation website or talk to your counselor about opportunities in your school.

 - Informal Interview.
 We will contact you to set this up in the spring.

-Candidates not chosen to participate in TREP may be able to participate in the ASCENT program as long as they have earned a minimum of 9 college credits by the end of their senior here.
+Candidates not chosen to participate in TREP may be able to participate in the ASCENT program as long as they have earned a minimum of 9 college credits by the end of their senior year.